The Montréal Carbon Pledge

 - Weighted average carbon intensity shows the average carbon intensity (emissions per revenue generated) of our investments, revealing our exposure to carbon-intensive companies.

-We have disclosed the carbon footprint of our equity investments and going forward we will also disclose the footprint of our fixed-income and preferred-share investments.
+We previously disclosed the carbon footprint of our equity investments and through disclosure in our 2016 Integrated Annual Report have added the footprints of our corporate bond and preferred share investments.

 Owned carbon emissions

-In 2015, The Co‑operators equity investments, corporate bond and preferred share investments ‘owned’ a total of 75,621 tonnes of CO2-equivalent greenhouse gases (emissions sources scopes 1 and 2 only) emitted by companies in our portfolio.
-Compared on a like-for-like basis to 2015, we noted a 16% increase in carbon emissions.
+In 2016, The Co-operators equity investments, corporate bond and preferred share investments ‘owned’ a total of 188,814 tonnes of CO2-equivalent greenhouse gases (emissions sources scopes 1 and 2 only) emitted by companies in our portfolio.
+Compared on a like-for-like basis to 2015, we noted a 5.0 per cent increase in carbon emissions.
 This increase is due to more investments in the preferred shares of companies with high greenhouse gas emissions which was offset by a reallocation within equities from higher emitting forest products companies to lower emitting materials companies.

-Our investment carbon footprint far exceeds the emissions from our operations, which totaled 15,843 tonnes of CO2-equivalent emissions in 2016 (see Our carbon footprint The fact that our owned emissions are more than quadruple the emissions from our operations reinforces the importance of our approach to sustainable investing, which emphasizes stewardship and advocacy, and encourages the companies we own to manage their climate risks and decrease their emissions.
+Our investment carbon footprint far exceeds the emissions from our operations, which totaled 15,843 tonnes of CO2-equivalent emissions in 2016 (see Our carbon footprint The fact that our owned emissions are more than 10 times the emissions from our operations reinforces the importance of our approach to sustainable investing, which emphasizes stewardship and advocacy, and encourages the companies we own to manage their climate risks and decrease their emissions.

 Weighted average carbon intensity

-Methodology: How we calculate the carbon footprint for investments
+Methodology: How we calculate the carbon footprint of investments

 The methodology for measuring carbon footprints of investments is evolving, and many data gaps exist.
 The following key points from our methodology ensure transparency in our approach.

-- Data sources: 1) Reported and estimated greenhouse gas emissions data from MSCI ESG Research and Bloomberg; 2) market and fundamental data from Bloomberg; 3) index data from MSCI, S&P. GHG data are from 2014 and cover scopes 1 and 2, as 2015 data are not yet available.
-Market values for investments were used with data from December 31, 2015.
+- Data sources: 1) Reported and estimated greenhouse gas emissions data from MSCI ESG Research; 2) market and fundamental data from Bloomberg; 3) index data from MSCI, S&P and BMO.
+Greenhouse gas emissions data are from 2014 and cover scopes 1 and 2, as 2015 data are not yet available.
+Market values for investments were used with data from December 31, for each year.

-- Asset classes covered: Our disclosure covers our Canadian, U.S., and international equities, as well as our REIT portfolio, corporate bonds and preferred shares will be released as part of our 2016 reporting cycle.
+- Asset classes covered: Our disclosure covers our Canadian, U.S., and international equities, as well as our REIT portfolio, corporate bonds and preferred shares.

 - Emissions allocations: For the owned emissions calculation, each company’s total emissions were allocated to debt, equity and preferred equity based on the book values for debt and preferred equity and the market value for equity using total capital as the denominator.